matrix-io/matrix-documentation/docs/Configuration/datatypes.md

 # dataTypes
 We experimented with a loosely defined data structure, where the system would dynamically type information for storage and retrieval.
 This may return in the future, but for now, we need to clearly define data structures and types.

-This is only useful if the application is `matrix.send()`ing information for storage or dashboard use.
+This is only useful if the application is `matrix.send()`ing information for storage and/or dashboard use.

 ## types
 Types are segments of your data.
 These are used for filtering in the dashboard.